freignat91/mlearning/README.md

 - from the beginning, total and for the selected ant:
   - Timer is the tick number (one tick compute one move for all the ants) and the number of ticks per second
   - decision rate: the good decisions % (good decisions / total decisions)
-- for the current period (2 sec), total and for the selected ant:
-  - train number: the number of time the networks have been trained
-  - decision: the number of decisions taken
-  - positive decision reinforcement: the number of trains after a good decision
-  - negative decision fading: the number of fading train after a bas decision
-  - decision rate: the good answers % (good decisions / total decisions)
-- for nests back and red:
+- for nests back and red (click on the table to see black and green nests on 4 nests mode)
   - success: the number of time the nest success to destroy the other nest
   - resources: ability to create new ant (4 point for a soldier, 1 for a worker)
-  - life: sum of all the life of the nest ants
   - worker: number of workers
   - soldier: number of soldier
+- for each nests, the average ant values:
+  - decision: the number of decisions taken
+  - positive decision reinforcement: the number of trains after a good decision
+  - distinct decision: the number of distinct decisions, max is 8
+  - decision rate: the good answers % (good decisions / total decisions)
   - best worker network: the best worker network in the period for each nest
     - structure: structure of the networks (number of neurons per layer)
     - distinct decisions: distinct number of decision the network can taken